 JLR's primary business is the manufacture of premium automobiles.
-JLR has two globally-recognised brands: Land Rover, a manufacturer of premium all-terrain vehicles and Jaguar, a manufacturer of sports cars and saloons.
-JLR also supplies automotive parts and services, branded merchandise, a range of driving experiences and provides mobility and smart transportation services.
+JLR has two globally-recognised brands: Land Rover, a manufacturer of premium all-terrain vehicles and Jaguar, a manufacturer of sports cars, sports utility vehicles and saloons.
+JLR is active in motorsport with Jaguar Racing.
+JLR also supplies automotive parts, services and branded merchandise; offers a range of driving experiences and provides mobility and smart transportation services.